Granite Gear Crown2 60 Review

 The hip belt is very comfortable and has plenty of padding for heavy loads.
 The belt also has one strap and belt, which I prefer.
 I’ve yet to have an instance where I have needed to adjust a hip belt with two straps and clips/belts.

 The best part of the side pockets was quickly retrieving water bottles while wearing the backpack.
-The top of the pockets are angled down, and the pockets themselves are large enough to make pulling out the bottles and to put them back quickly.
+The top of the pockets are angled down, and the pockets themselves are large enough to make pulling out the bottles and put them back quickly.

 Crown2 60 Backpack Review – Carrying Capacity

-I would like to see a slightly larger mesh pocket on the back of the pack.
+I would like a slightly larger mesh pocket on the back of the pack.
 Currently, I keep my tents, tarps, wet clothes, etc., in this mesh pocket and need some space for airflow.